African hip-hop: Sierra Leone

 Sierra Leone rap music was originated by a Sierra Leone–based rapper; YOK Seven in the late 1990s.
 Prior to this time pop rapper Jimmy B had already blown up in South Africa.
 His pop rap was a rave in Sierra Leone during the mid 1990s.
 Hip hop music in Sierra Leone includes Grammy-nominated artist and author Freddy Will.

 Somalia

 One of the most internationally renowned Somali rappers is Canada-based K'naan (real name Kanaan Warsame).
 The award-winning artist is a rapper and a poet with three albums, The Dusty Foot Philosopher (on BMG Music), The Dusty Foot on the Road (on Wrasse Records) and Troubadour (on A&M/OctoScope Music) He has been one of the most popular artists in this country and across the continent this century and is very politically engaged.
 As a teenager, K’Naan began to write songs to help him process the turmoil he experienced in Mogadishu.
 He had a major influence on rap when he released The Dusty Foot Philosopher.
 In this song he combined African instruments with American hip-hop to form a new sound.
 Many artists have followed in his footsteps.
 Soobax is one of his most popular tracks.

 South Africa

-Although the history of South African hip hop in Cape Town can be tracked back to the early 1980s, cultural exchange between the United States, the West Indies, and South Africa was widespread since the 19th century.
-South African artists were influenced by minstrelsy and swing to bebop and beyond, which was partly in response to British imperialism.
-The political history of Africa plays a predominant role in South African music.
-In the late 19th century gold was discovered in Johannesburg, and people from different tribes began to migrate to the Johannesburg area.
-As a result of the rich diversity of various South African tribes, traditional music of South Africa mixed with European music led to the development of a different sound.

-The musical and social movement of hip hop in South Africa has grown exponentially in the last two decades, most notoriously in the form of home-grown Kwaito, which is actually a distinct musical genre in itself.

-Much of hip hop and Kwaito in South Africa is derived from western beats and tunes mixed with localized rhythms and accents.

-Lyrically, South African hip hop is largely reliant on the political landscape from which the country has only recently emerged.
-If the explicit mention of Apartheid is not offered, lyrics will often revolve around the residue of the political system; such as the prevalence of HIV and AIDS, violence in the major cities, and what it means to be South African.

-On the other hand, Kwaito has been seen as more devoted to "positive imagery", taking listeners away from the harsher realities of township life, where it originated.
-Currently, South African hip hop is beginning to diverge and acquire its own musical style, as individual provinces are developing their own styles of hip hop.